margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 * Grateful for the new playgrounds
 * Grateful for a smile of a stranger and friend on the walking path
 * Grateful for Gospel music
+* Grateful for a scurrying squirrel
+* Grateful for memories of jogging in the neighborhood in Charlottesville
+* Grateful for shapes and colors on houses
+* Grateful for eco-friendly advertising and businesses and education programs
+* Grateful for God's people, God's son
+* Grateful for new exhibits at Nauticus
+* Grateful for people eating outside
+* Grateful that we are all learning something new today
+* Grateful for the little girl dancing
+* Grateful for the shapes in cities

 <br>